Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 She is writing around 10,000 to 12,000 monthly (a solid number), but is on a 65% contract with the requirement of paying hundreds of dollars weekly to pay for leads.

 As you’ll see later, this is what I call “highway robbery.”
-There are great organizations that pay nearly double the commission without any reduction in quality.
+There are great insurance agencies that pay nearly double the commission without any reduction in quality.

 Now that I’ve laid out how Senior Life Insurance works, I’ll now insert my perspective into this discussion.